fzi-forschungszentrum-informatik/cartesian_controllers/cartesian_motion_controller/README.md

 ## Cartesian Motion Controller ##

-This package provides a controller for mapping Cartesian end-effector motion to joint control commands of a set of rotary joints (kinematic chain).
+This package provides a controller for mapping Cartesian end-effector motion to joint control commands of a set of joints.
+The controller tracks a given tf target frame.
+The responsiveness can be adjusted with the controller gains.

 ## Example ##
 Below is an example entry for a controller specific configuration.